vaismand/ft_irc/README.md

 Check server_test.cpp and client_test.cpp to see how it work - compile and first run server, then client

-Server - David
+Server - David:
+1. Server is running with port >1024 and any password

-Client - Ruben
+Channel - Ruben

 Parsing - Dani